magento-engcom/bulk-api/README.md

 All the [Solution Partners](https://magento.com/find-a-partner) of Magento and developers affiliated with them should have access to the EE repositories for this project.
 If you don't have it yet, please write us at engcom@magento.com

 If you are not the Solution Partner but still want to contribute, completion of moving of the Message Queue interfaces to CE should be a prerequisite for this task.

-## Repositories

-Bulk API track consists of 3 repositories:
-- current, https://github.com/magento-engcom/bulk-api is for documentation and tasks tracking
-- https://github.com/magento/bulk-api-ce is for contributions to the CE part of the Bulk API scope
-- https://github.com/magento/bulk-api-ee is for contribution to the EE part of the scope

 ## Building the code of Magento from repositories